 I cannot imagine a definition of fair use that would not encompass the transformative uses made by Defendants’ [mass digitization project] and would require that I terminate this invaluable contribution to the progress of science and cultivation of the arts that at the same time effectuates the ideals espoused by the Americans with Disabilities Act.

 Finally, Judge Baer found that the services that HathiTrust provides to print disabled users are protected by Section 121, the Chafee Amendment, which allows creation and distribution of accessible books without copyright holder permission.
 Judge Baer held that because of the requirements of the Americans with Disabilities Act, every library is a potential "authorized entity" under Section 121, a powerful holding that solidifies the right of libraries to serve all their patrons.

-The Authors Guild has appealed the decision to the Federal Court of Appeals for the Second Circuit.
-Once again, ARL has participated as part of the Library Copyright Alliance, filing an amicus brief reiterating all of the arguments from the district court and defending Judge Baer's compelling decision, relying in part on the strong statement of shared library norms in the ARL Code.
+The Authors Guild appealed the decision to the Federal Court of Appeals for the Second Circuit.
+Once again, ARL participated as part of the Library Copyright Alliance, filing an amicus brief reiterating all of the arguments from the district court and defending Judge Baer's compelling decision, relying in part on the strong statement of shared library norms in the ARL Code.

 Appeal Amicus Briefs from Other Organizations

 Boards of trustees and regents of the University of Illinois, Michigan State University, University of Minnesota, University of Nebraska, Northwestern University, Pennsylvania State University, Purdue University (PDF) (June 4, '13)